-I’ve written many WordPress security posts in the years that JournalXtra has been alive.
-New plugins are released each year.
-Like nature’s evolution of man, developers interbreed features of old plugins to make superior all-in-one solutions to WordPress security issues.
-With the evolution of new plugins, old plugins whither and die, eventually to become a WordPress archeologist’s treasure.
+I’ve written many WordPress security posts for JournalXtra.
+WordPress security plugins come and go like the day and night.
+Like nature’s evolution of man, developers interbreed features of old plugins to make superior all-in-one WP security solutions.
+With the evolution of new plugins the old plugins whither into antiquity, eventually to become a WordPress archaeologist’s treasure.

 As ultimate as ultimate goes, this is the ultimate guide to WordPress security plugins.

 All of these plugins are complimentary.
 They can be installed into a site and used together without any special configuration to promote harmonious performance.